derekantrican/OctoPrint-Webhooks/README.md

-# *NOTE: this plugin has been abandoned by the original creator and adopted here by a new maintainer*
+*NOTE: this plugin has been abandoned by the original creator and adopted here by a new maintainer*

-For now, the below is preserved as the former README (except for a change to the setup URL)

 # OctoPrint-Webhooks

-This allows you to send a webhook (a.k.a.
-API Request) to any URL when certain events happen on OctoPrint such as when a print starts, finishes, fails, ...
+This allows you to send a webhook (aka API Request) to any URL when certain events happen on OctoPrint such as when a print starts, finishes, fails, ...

 This plugin supports snapshot photos, OAuth, custom HTTP Methods (GET, POST, PUT, DELETE), custom headers, custom data and data format, custom encoding (json vs. x-www-form-urlencoded), and much more.
 It is very advanced and can send almost any kind of request to your server when an OctoPrint action occurs.

-## Blog Post

-I wrote a blog post to explain more about what this plugin is and why I built it.
-[Blog Post](https://www.darwincloud.com/blog/add-webhooks-to-your-3d-printer-with-octoprint/)

 ## Setup